How To Hold A Football Properly (Coaching Guide)

 This type of chest pressure is often the most difficult to teach, strictly because players have a natural running habit of swinging their arms by their side.

-Pinning the ball up against the chest ensures that the ball will stay nestled in the player’s grip when a player absorbs contact.
+Pinning the ball against the chest ensures it stays nestled in the player’s grip when the player absorbs contact.

 Defensive players are often taught to put their “noses” on the football.
 This is why fumbles occur as the ball gets away from the chest on contact.

-Inside the tackle typically results in power or inside zone schemes, which require a specific skill set.
+Inside the tackle, typically in power or inside zone schemes, requires a specific skill set.

 Outside, the tackle runners often have the sideline to help them, and they can see any defenders coming from the football on the inside.